 Donny came running.
 "What happened?"
 He saw his stepmother and stopped.

-Willow watched as Mr. Maclay seemed to collapse, pretending to a grief that could not be real.
+Willow watched as Mister Maclay seemed to collapse, pretending to a grief that couldn't be real.
 She was sickened as she heard him say, "Tara fell into the fire.
-Laurel went to help her, lost her balance.
+Laurel went to help her and lost her balance.
 Then she hit her head."

 "It was an accident then," Donny did not make it a question.

 Tara woke up then.
 She saw her mother and screamed.
 "Mom!'
 She crawled to her, clearly in pain as she used her ruined hands.
 "Mom, no."